SimonKmr/WI-CaCs/Janson-1993 notes.md

 	- shows whether thee opponent reflects on the previous said

 - more difficult to operate in a social domain than in a declarative (eg machine)
-- claiming with respect is interpersonal poweer
+- claiming with respect is interpersonal power

-###  ommuniatiove action andd SS ddevelopmnt
+###  Communiatiove action and DSS development

-- standart development cycle
+- standard development cycle
-	- three stages anlysis, design and implementation
+	- three stages analysis, design and implementation
-	- designing, decicion making and planning
+	- designing, decision making and planning
-- evolutionary aporach
+- evolutionary apporach
 	- shorten the developmental cycle
-	- response of user feedback -> changes interatively
+	- response of user feedback -> changes iteratively

+(hier fehlt noch content)